 Five Ways to Make a Bathroom Remodel Go Faster

 It takes time to move plumbing and install wiring for outlets, lighting or new bath fixtures.
-Re-think ways to eliminate relocation of the tub, sink or toilet.
-Fixtures and lighting come in a myriad of sizes, shapes and styles designed to maximize space and fit into awkward areas.
-Switch out worn, bulky fixtures with streamlined, compact styles so you can skip the extra work yet open up the existing room.
+Find ways to eliminate relocation of the tub, sink or toilet.
+Fixtures and lighting come in myriad sizes, shapes and styles designed to maximize space and fit into awkward areas.
+Replace worn, bulky fixtures with streamlined, compact styles so you can skip the extra work of rewiring, yet open up the space.

 Yes, you heard correctly!
-Unless mold is present in the walls, the floor or the ceiling, there are ways to cover up the old without going through the cumbersome process of demolishing and rebuilding.
+Unless mold is present in the walls, floor. or ceiling, you can cover up old, ugly features, without going through the cumbersome process of demolishing and rebuilding.

 The biggest time-sucking part of remodeling is the duration it takes to tape and plaster.
 Depending on temperature and humidity, plaster can take days to dry!
-Mixing a powdered joint compound is a little more work than opening up a ready-to-go container, but spending a few extra minutes mixing these fast-dry products is worth the effort.
-There are several quick drying compounds that allow you to apply multiple coats and reach finish point in less than two days.
+Mixing a powdered joint compound is a little more work than opening a ready-to-go container, but spending a few extra minutes blending these fast-dry products is worth the effort.
+Several quick-drying compounds allow you to apply multiple coats and reach finish point in less than two days.

 Caveat: Working with these quick-cure grouts can be tricky because they’re time-sensitive.
-Read the manufacturer’s instructions carefully if you intend to do this yourself and tackle the floor in pieces.
+Read the manufacturer’s instructions carefully if you intend to do this yourself and tackle the floor in sections.
 Alternatively, ask your contractor to switch to this product during the finish process.

 If you’re a DIYer, this means having all your materials on-hand and a specific schedule for implementing your bathroom project before work begins.
 If you intend to outsource, make sure subcontractors (like electricians) are scheduled back-to-back (or in some cases, side-by-side) and are ready to go when it’s their turn to complete a portion of the project.